 Tierney has extensive experience coordinating large complex emergency response operations.
 She has managed over 60 EOC activations in New York City and Philadelphia and regularly responded to large emergencies to coordinate on-scene response activities.
 At FEMA, Mrs. Tierney is responsible for leading the Federal government’s response to all presidentially declared emergencies and disasters in the mid-Atlantic.
 In October and November 2012, she served as a Deputy Federal Coordinating Officer for FEMA in New York City in response to Hurricane Sandy.

-Tierney is a principal member of the National Fire Protection Association’s Technical Committee on Disaster/Emergency Management and Business Continuity Programs, NFPA 1600.
-She has served as an adjunct professor, teaching graduate-level courses on emergency preparedness.
+Mrs. Tierney was formerly a principal member of the NFPA Technical Committee on Disaster/Emergency Management and Business Continuity Programs (NFPA 1600) and has taught graduate-level courses on emergency management.

 Mrs. Tierney holds a BA in political science from American University, a MPA from New York University, and a certificate from the Naval Postgraduate School Center for Homeland Defense and Security.